Second Look Sentencing

 State Reform

 At the state level, Second Look reforms have primarily focused on youth, reflecting national efforts to provide those convicted before the age of 18 with an opportunity for a second chance.
 For example, in Delaware, Florida, Oregon, and North Dakota, youth become eligible for a sentence modification or a second look hearing after serving anywhere between 20 years and half of their original sentence.
 In California, individuals convicted of crimes committed before the age of 18 who are sentenced to life without parole are eligible for resentencing after serving 15 years, with certain exceptions based on the offense.
-As of January 2021, D.C. is the first to expand eligibility for sentence modification to those convicted before the age of 25 who have served 15 years in prison.
+View existing second look laws.

 Continue reading below